dudeperf3ct/dudeperf3ct.github.io/sensei/steve_jobs.md

 If you want to want what is going to happen in 5 years, you don't look in mainstream, you look at fringe.

+You’ve got to find what you love.
+And that is as true for your work as it is for your lovers.
+Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do.

 Quotes
 ===========================